 Other researchers have produced theoretical determinations of the cell constant for interdigitated electrodes.
 In particular, Olthuis et al1) found an analytical solution for the potential distribution by using a method of conformal mapping to transform the field geometry into one more easily solved.

 Their analytical solution is a bit messy, involving elliptic integrals.
 They find that the cell constant is given by the following equation:

-where the parameter x is given by
+where F is a complete elliptic integral function of the parameter x, where x is given by

 for electrode arrays with only two fingers (N = 2), and by,

 for electrode arrays with more than two fingers.
 The function, F(x), is the complete elliptic integral of the first kind, as,

 where the integration is taken from t = 0 to t = 1.

 Despite the complexity of the analytical solution, it can be represented as a simple graph, which I reproduce here from their paper, as the graph on the left: